Blame (horse): 2025

 Four-year-old Epic Ride became Blame's top earner for both single-race and all-time earnings on September 6 with a win in the grade 3 $2.49 million FanDuel TV Mint Millions Invitational at Kentucky Downs.
 The 14-1 Epic Ride, with Edgar Morales aboard, won $1.4 million on the turf, bringing his career earnings to $1.926 million.

 A weekend earlier, Blame's Sibayan added a second straight Group 2 win to his record when he won the Grand Prix de Deauville (G2) in France.
 Sibayan also scored wins in the Prix Maurice de Nieuil (G2) and the Derby Du Midi (Listed) and was second in the Prix d'Hedouville (G3).
 Later in September, Sibayan won the group 1 Preis von Europa at Cologne, Germany, earning 100,000 euros.

 In 2025, Blame's top yearling sold for $475,000 and top two-year-old went for $350,000.
 By September 2025, Blame had sired 52 stakes winners including six grade 1 winners.

-On October 4, two-year-old filly Explora won the $200,000 Grade 2 Oak Leaf Stakes at Santa Anita Park to secure a spot in the $2 million 2025 Breeders Cup Juvenile Fillies.
+On October 4, two-year-old filly Explora, trained by Bob Baffert, won the $200,000 Grade 2 Oak Leaf Stakes at Santa Anita Park to secure a spot in the $2 million 2025 Breeders Cup Juvenile Fillies.
 It was her second win in three career races, with a second in the prior race, the Grade 1 Del Mar Debutante.

 Three-year-old filly Admit won the $400,000 Bank of America Valley View (G2) in stakes-record time at Keeneland on October 24 with John R. Velazquez aboard.
 The winner's share was $226,300.

 Explora returned to racing on October 31 as the favorite in the $2 million Grade 1 Breeders Cup Juvenile Fillies at Del Mar Racetrack.
-She battled Super Corredora down the stretch to finish three-quarters of a length back -- and a full three lengths ahead of the field -- earning $340,000.
+She battled Super Corredora down the stretch to finish three-quarters of a length back—and a full three lengths ahead of the field—earning $340,000.
 Explora's two-year-old season resulted in two wins and two seconds in four races, earning $568,000.

+As of the end of 2025, Blame had sired 54 stakes winners and 25 at graded level.
+His daughters have 32 stakes winners and 50 stakes performers led by seven Grade 1 winners.